Quick answer

 By implementing these strategies, you can significantly reduce the inheritance tax burden on your business assets.

-In conclusion, effective planning is key to minimizing the impact of inheritance tax on your business assets.
+In conclusion, effective planning is key to minimising the impact of inheritance tax on your business assets.
 By understanding the importance of estate planning and employing strategies to reduce inheritance tax liability, you can ensure that your business is protected for the future.

 The Role of Professional Advisors